mozartMiBciBA/Data-Driven-Science-and-Engineering-ML-DySystems-and-Ctrl/README.md

 These lectures follow Chapter 1 from:  "Data-Driven Science and Engineering: Machine Learning, Dynamical Systems, and Control"  by Brunton and Kutz

+7.- CH01_SEC05_1_PCAGaussian.ipynb

+Datos: No Requeridos

+Des: This video describes how the singular value decomposition (SVD) can be used for principal component analysis.

+Chapter 1 from:  "Data-Driven Science and Engineering: Machine Learning, Dynamical Systems, and Control"  by Brunton and Kutz

 8.- ch01_sec05_2_ovariancancer.py

 15 Nov 2022